Chart Color Schemes

 Rosebery - Beaconsfield hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Rosebery-Beaconsfield's median age is 32 years, which is younger than Greater Sydney's average of 37 and the national average of 38.
-Compared to Greater Sydney, Rosebery-Beaconsfield has a higher proportion of residents aged 25-34 (30.4%) but fewer residents aged 5-14 (5.8%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Post-2021 Census data shows that the 35 to 44 age group has increased from 18.8% to 20.9% of the population, while the 25 to 34 cohort has decreased from 33.2% to 30.4%.
-Demographic projections indicate significant changes in Rosebery-Beaconsfield's age profile by 2041.
-The 35 to 44 age group is projected to grow by 38%, adding 1,113 residents to reach a total of 4,036.
-The 0 to 4 age group is projected to grow at a more modest rate of 1%, adding only 5 residents.
+Rosebery-Beaconsfield has a median age of 32 years, which is younger than the Greater Sydney average of 37 and significantly lower than the national average of 38 years.
+Compared to Greater Sydney, Rosebery-Beaconsfield has a higher proportion of residents aged 25-34 (30.4%), but fewer residents aged 5-14 (5.8%).
+This concentration of 25-34 year-olds is well above the national average of 14.5%.
+According to post-2021 Census data, the proportion of residents aged 35-44 has grown from 18.8% to 20.9%, while the proportion of those aged 25-34 has declined from 33.2% to 30.4%.
+Demographic modeling suggests that Rosebery-Beaconsfield's age profile will change significantly by 2041.
+The 35-44 age group is projected to grow the most, increasing by 38% and adding 1,113 residents to reach a total of 4,036.
+The 0-4 age group is expected to grow at a more modest rate of 1%, with an increase of just 5 residents.